 Approximately 600 people in Victoria are diagnosed with cancer of the mouth (oral cancer), nose or throat every year.
-The chances of successfully treating such an aggressive disease improves significantly with early detection and intervention.
+The chances of successfully treating such an aggressive disease improve significantly with early detection and intervention.
 People over the age of 45 years are at increased risk, with men twice as likely as women to develop these types of cancers.

 Symptoms of Mouth Cancer

 - A visible mass or lump that may or may not be painful.

 - Bleeding from the mass or ulcer.

 - Loss of sensation anywhere in the mouth.

 - Trouble swallowing.

 - Speech changes, such as slurring or lack of clarity.